 Other charities: we may provide de-identified statistical information to other charities for marketing purposes;

-Contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information technology services providers (including interstate or offshore cloud computing service providers in New South Wales, Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;
+Contractors and service providers: who perform services on our behalf, such as mailing houses, printers, information and web based technology services providers (including interstate or offshore cloud computing service providers in New South Wales, Singapore or the United States), archiving services, database contractors and marketing agencies to perform services on our behalf;

 Corporate partners: who may wish to provide special offers to Cancer Council supporters.
 (Please note, you are entitled to opt out of this communication at any time by using the contact details at item 11.1 or by following the opt-out instructions on the communication); and